 Saturday, November 25, Col. Wetherell with 700 regulars, infantry and cavalry, and four field pieces, was despatched to St. Charles, where several of the leading reformers from Montreal, and other places, had retired as a place of safety.
 Here, as at St Dennis, no preparations were made, either defensive or offensive, because no enemy was expected or danger anticipated.
 But when it was ascertained that the royal troops were approaching them in hostile array, the tocsin was sounded and about 1500 farmers, badly armed, and ignorant of the art of war, assembled, and made the best defences they could for so shorta notice.
 Col. Wetherel stated in his despatches to Sir John Colborne, that he accomplished his march without opposition or hindrance, except from the breaking of bridges, until within a mile of the place where the patriots were posted.
-A scouting party fired at him from the left bank of the Richelien, which he dispersed, and on advancing was fired at from a barn, which he burned; having arrived within about two hundred yards of their works, he took a position on their front.
+A scouting party fired at him from the left bank of the Richelien, which he dispersed, and on advancing was fired at from a barn, which he burned; having arrived within about two hundred vards of their works, he took a position on their front.
 The patriots at this time, was strongly and skilfully posted within and without their works, and ready to receive their enemy.
-But unfortunately not more than one third of them were supplied with muskets. upon the approach of the royal troops, they opened a heavy and well directed fire, and defended themelves with an obstinacy and determination which would have done home to veterans.
-Witherell finding that no impression, to any effect, could be made on them from the position he had the ken, advanced to another of about one hundred yards from the flank of their works; but finding the defenders still elst nate, and determined to maintain their ground to the last the charge was ordered, which the patriots withstood with a firmness that astonished their better disciplined enemythey fought bravely, naintained their ground until the works we porary and support these and stravellers during the flame and cold.
+But unfortunately not more than one third of them were supplied with muskets.
+However, upon the approach of the royal troops, they opened a heavy and well directed fire, and defended themelves with an obstinacy and determination which would have done honor to veterans, Witherell finding that no impression, to any effect, could be made on them from the position he had taken, advanced to another of about one hundred vards from the flank of their works; but finding the defenders still obsti nate, and determined to maintain their ground to the last, the charge was ordered, which the patriots withstood with a firmness that astonished their better disciplined enemythey fought bravely, naintained their ground until the works were carried, and all the buildings within their temporary fortifications burnt,-not till then did these brave undisciplined men give ground.
+Had they been all armed and supplied with artillery, Col. Witherell would have had a different report to make to his Commander in chief.
+100 of these brave men took shelter in a barn filled with hay and straw; the royal butchers set fire to it, and burned them alive, 100 were drowned in crossing the Richelieu.-The village of St. Charles was entirely burned by the soldiers during the attack; those of the inhabitants who escaped the flames perished in the woods from the effect of fright and cold.